Job-A-Palooza is September 28; Career Expo is Tuesday, October 18

 Sigma Xi Grants-in-Aid Available

 The Sigma Xi research society sponsors research experiences for both undergraduate and graduate students by awarding grants of up to $1,000.
 Funding may be used to support travel expenses to a research site, or for the purchase of necessary research equipment.
-The fall application deadline is October 15.
+The annual deadlines for application are October 15 and March 15.
 For complete information on this opportunity, visit Sigma Xi's website.

 Brag Box An abbreviated list of recent BSC student and faculty accomplishments: